fc883388/re2-wiki/Contribute.md

 ### Creating a change

-The code review process requires that each change live in a branch with exactly one commit beyond the master branch.
+The code review process requires that each change live in a branch with exactly one commit beyond the main branch.
 Start by switching to a new branch; you can choose any name.
 In this example we'll use <code>bugfix</code>

 <pre>